Two Sicilies

 Reality caused this part to be generally called the Kingdom of Naples, however.
 De Hautville rule passed on to the de Bourbon house (who also ruled over the other Sicily) and back again.
 The kings of Naples had long been traditionally referred to as kings of the Two Sicilies regardless of house.

-Sicily was conquered by Napoleon in 1798 along with Malta.
-Though Malta revolted with English help, the two Sicilies were formally reunited under the restored de Hautville kings of Naples in 1816, who owed allegience to Napoleon in typical fashion.
-After the Napoleonic Incident, the Two Sicilies continued on with no particular ties to France.
+Sicily was conquered by France in 1798 along with Malta.
+Though Malta revolted with English help, the two Sicilies were reunited under the de Bourbon kings of Aragon, who allied themselves with Napoleon in typical fashion.
+After the Napoleonic Incident, the Two Sicilies continued on with no particular ties to France other than those of the Aragonese kings.
 There was no unification in 1861, so the Two Sicilies was not assumed by the new Kingdom of Italy, as *here*.

 During GW1, there was a revolution which embroiled partisans from Naples, Umbria, the Patrimony, Tuscany, Romagna and Venetia who were dissatisfied with the current state of affairs in "Italy".
 In 1916, they announced the formation of the (short-lived) Roman Republic and made Rome their capital.